According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 9.

 The Book That Saved the Earth Summary

-Chapter 10 – The Book That Saved the Earth of the Class 10 English Supplementary Reader – Footprints Without Feet, consists of a prose – The Book That Saved the Earth which is an imaginary play about Martian characters – Think Tank, Noodle, Omega, Iota and Oop.
+Chapter 10 – The Book That Saved the Earth of the Class 10 English Supplementary Reader – Footprints Without Feet, consists of prose – The Book That Saved the Earth, which is an imaginary play about Martian characters – Think Tank, Noodle, Omega, Iota and Oop.
 They are Martians who visit Earth with the intent to invade the planet.
 Are they successful in their attempt?
 Read the prose summary in the form of CBSE English Notes Class 10 to know more.
-10th standard students may want to check the prose summary of the CBSE Class 10 English Prose Notes – The Book That Saved the Earth while preparing for their Board examinations.
+10th-standard students may want to check the prose summary of the CBSE Class 10 English Prose Notes – The Book That Saved the Earth while preparing for their Board examinations.

 Students can also practice CBSE Essays on various topics to improve their writing section for the English exam.

 CBSE Class 10 English The Book That Saved the Earth Summary